-Episcopal Health Foundation (EHF) conducts an annual evaluation for two primary purposes.
+Episcopal Health Foundation conducts an annual evaluation of its work for two primary purposes.
 First, as an institution of the Episcopal Diocese of Texas (EDOT) and a public charity, EHF strives to be transparent about and accountable for the use of the abundant resources entrusted to us.
 Second, we want to learn from our previous experience about how to improve our work and increase our impact going forward, especially in the context of implementing our Strategic Plan.
-The annual evaluation report supports both purposes.

-For the past five years, EHF has evaluated our programmatic investment portfolio and presented these results in a yearly evaluation report.
-The 2019 Impact Evaluation Report analyzes the results of 340 active community health investments, 183 of which were newly initiated in 2019, and the remaining 157 which were made in prior years and were still active during 2019.
+The 2020 Evaluation Report analyzes the results of 397 active community health investments, 220 of which we initiated in 2020, and 177 which were made in prior years and remained active during 2020.
 Foundation investments include grants, research projects, and community and congregational engagement programs.
 Investments may be financial or non-financial in nature.

 In 2020, EHF initiated $23.3 million in new financial investments.
 This represents a combined total of new grants, research projects, engagement activities, and contracts facilitated by the president’s office.
 In addition to these new investments, there are $62.7 million in financial investments from prior years, which were active during 2020.
 Our non-financial investments included a total of 31 convenings, trainings, and webinars hosted by EHF with 262 organizations represented and 879 individuals attending.
 In 2020, EHF directly served 54 of the 57 counties in our service area either through financial or non-financial investments.